-Our energy costs are the predominant way that our homes impact our personal and our nation’s carbon footprint.
+Our energy costs are the predominant way that our homes impact our personal, national and global carbon footprint.
 It often feels like there is little we can do, short of building a new home, to offset those carbon expenditures.

 - Replace your old lightbulbs with LED bulbs.
 These high efficiency lightbulbs are one of the most cost effective methods of reducing your energy consumption.